SAP-archive/teched2021-DEV161/exercises/exC/README.md

 ## Excercise C.1 Create the Hero Catalog Screen

-Navigate back to the "Empty page" main page view of AppGyver.
+Navigate back to the "Empty page" main page view of AppGyver, by toggling back to "view" from "variables" in the upper right corner.

 Cange the "Headline" to "Available Heroes" by selecting it and changing the property "Content" in the "PROPERTIES" tab on the right.